osch/lua-ljack/doc/README.md

   The receiver object receivers for each midi event a message with two arguments:
     - the time of the midi event as integer value in JACK's frame time (see also [client:frame_time()](#client_frame_time)).
-    - the midi event bytes as string value.
+    - the midi event bytes, an [carray] of  8-bit integer values.

   The midi receiver object is subject to garbage collection.
 The given port object is owned by the midi receiver object, i.e. the port object is not garbage collected as long as the midi receiver